-South Dakota law prohibits any person, including a concealed carry permit holder, from possessing or storing a firearm on or in any elementary or secondary school premises, including school vehicles or buildings.1
+South Dakota law prohibits any person, including a concealed carry permit holder, from possessing or storing a firearm on or in any public elementary or secondary school premises, including school vehicles or buildings.1

 South Dakota law does not address the possession of firearms on college or university campuses.